0nlyssslatts/0nlyssslatts/README.md

 # Hello wrld, I'm Ivan 👋
 ### About Me
  - frontend developer 👨‍💻
- - stock market investor 📈
- - Inspired by music, coffee, self-development, and books ✨
+ - Inspired by music, coffee, self-development and books ✨

 ---